EvanQuan/agrippas-trilemma/README.md

 Frequently Asked Questions
 --------------------------

 #### Why Interactive Fiction?
-Didn't IF as a genre die in the 1980s?
+At first glance, IF would seem like a rather odd choice for a personal project.
+The genre commercially died out in the early 90s, and while it is still produced by hobbyists today, its existence is almost entirely unknown to younger or more contemporary gamers.
+My first experience playing IF was playing Infocom's [Hitchhiker's Guide to the Galaxy](http://www.bbc.co.uk/radio4/hitchhikers/game.shtml) game in my early childhood.
+I was already a big Hitchhiker's fan at a young age, having listened to the entire hg2g radio show, so learning there was a game about it was exciting.
+Since then, I've played portions of [Zork](https://en.wikipedia.org/wiki/Zork_I), a Zork parody within [Kingdom of Loathing](kingdomofloathing.com), and [Planetfall](https://en.wikipedia.org/wiki/Planetfall).

-I've always wanted to create a game in one form or another.
+With my very first experience programming in 2016, the idea of creating a game in one form or another lingered.
+I made [Cheese Quest 1](https://github.com/EvanQuan/CheeseQuest1), in which I faced a lot of problems and made a lot of mistakes.
+Upon it's completion, I decided to start working on Cheese Quest 2.

+#### Why Not Make Something More Contemporary?
-I did do a bit of stuff in Unity, and while it was fun, there were a few problems I had.
+In terms of game development in general, I did do a bit of stuff in Unity, and while it was fun, there were a few problems I had.

-First, I felt like my creativity was limited by what I could find on the Unit asset store.
+First, I felt like I was limited by what I could find on the Unity asset store.
 Often it became less about what assets could I use to fit in my game and more about what game I could make from the assets I found from the store.
-Unless I was willing to spend hundreds of dollars on a wide variety of art assets to create the characters, items or places that I wanted, I often had to piece together whatever was available and make it make sense.
+Unless I was willing to spend a fair amount of money on a wide variety of art assets to create the characters, items or places that I wanted, I often had to piece together whatever was freely available and make it make sense.
+As a more minor point, this also resulted in an issue of having models with varying art styles that didn't mesh well together asthetically.

+Second, I wanted to create a game that told a story.
+Not necessarily a good one, but a story nonetheless.
+My favourite games were always ones that had a narrative component, and so it's something I really wanted to include in my own.
+This alone heavily favoured IF as a choice.

+Third, I'm primarily making this game for myself and a select few individuals are who are interested.
+I recognize that creating something like a sidescroller or top-down shooter may be far more flashy, impressive, appeal to a larger audience, and potentially even be marketable, but I'm not really doing this to impress.
+My own IF is something I genuinely want to make.

-##### Why not use Inform?
-Inform is already a language designed specifically for creating IF.
-It's popular within the IF community, and would seem the most practical to use.
+#### Why not use Inform?
+**Inform is already a language designed specifically for creating IF.
+It's popular within the IF community, and would seem the most practical to use.**

-I actually only recently found out about Inform.
-After thinking about it for some time, I actually think that creating a game in Inform probably would result in the best game in the end.
-Learning about Inform 7 actually impressed me quite bit considering how it reads as natural English.
-It also abstracts away all the input parsing.
-The biggest reason for this is that Inform deals with parsing player input phenomenally well.
+This is something I briefly considered.
+In terms of development, using Inform would undoubtedly and overwhelmingly be more productively.
+All the parsing, which for me is the central and most challenging problem to deal with, is all abstracted away;
+So are the all the inner workings of how, the player, items, NPCs, and locations interact.

-...
-That being said, I kind of like the challenge of figuring how to parse player input and getting all the game interact manually.
+That being said, I kind of like the challenge of figuring out how to solve these problems on my own.
-Will I make a lot of mistakes?
-Yup.
-Will I do it sub-optimally?
-Most definitely.
-Will I it be more limited than Inform?
-Absolutely?
+Using Inform almost feels like cheating, which takes some of the fun away from it, even if it produces a better game in the end result.
+So in all, I decided against using Inform and will continue to develop the game in Java.